natebrunelle/cs2102/markdown/direct.md

 Equivalences
 :   If $\mathcal A \equiv \mathcal B$ then $\mathcal A$ is true whenever $\mathcal B$ is true and false whenever it is false.

-    When proving new equivalences, our direct proof steps must all themselves by equivalences.
+    When proving new equivalences, our direct proof steps must all themselves be equivalences.
     Equivalences are commutative, so we can use them in either direction in our proof: from $\mathcal A$ to $\mathcal B$ or from $\mathcal B$ to $\mathcal A$, as whichever is helpful.

     Note that $\mathcal A \equiv \mathcal B$ and $\mathcal A \leftrightarrow \mathcal B \equiv \top$ are two ways of saying the same thing.